-Then in 1984, Schwartz, with his partner Michael Green, revived the field, creating a second revolution in string theory.
+Then in 1984, Schwartz, with his partner Michael Green, revived the field, creating a second revolution in String Theory.
 They worked out all of the inconsistencies within the theory, by reformulating the RNS model.
-This new description, known as supersymmetry, concluded that strings could, in fact, describe all four forces.
+This new description, known as superstring, concluded that strings could, in fact, describe all four forces.